 On top of that, canola rotations tend to be fairly tight so it’s not at all uncommon to find multiple biotypes of volunteer canola in one field.
 And while controlling volunteer canola in a canola crop is a challenge, cleavers, kochia, thistle, lamb’s quarters and many more tough-to-control weeds are no less challenging.

 If you haven’t looked at Clearfield canola in a while, then maybe it’s time to take another look.
-Brevant seeds Clearfield canola hybrids offer high-yielding genetics with more flexible agronomic traits, such as resistance to blackleg and clubroot, as well as HarvestMax, a maximum yield management trait that provides growers with the flexibility to swath, delay swath or straight cut.
+Brevant seeds Clearfield canola hybrids offer high-yielding genetics with more flexible agronomic traits, such as resistance to blackleg and clubroot, as well as options for harvest.

-For example, new B2030MN is a full season, high yielding Clearfield canola hybrid with the HarvestMax maximum yield management trait, combined with very good early growth, clubroot and blackleg resistance.
+For example, new B2030MN is a full season, high yielding Clearfield canola hybrid with good early growth, clubroot and blackleg resistance as well as options for harvest.
 B2030MN also belongs to our Brevant seeds Nexera® canola trait lineup which offers a direct line into premium IP markets.
 That's a lot of agronomic power and market opportunity in just one canola hybrid.

 Another benefit is Clearfield canola’s convenient and effective one pass, in-crop weed control system – the only canola production system that controls flushing weeds.
 Ares™ SN herbicide can be safely applied from the two- to seven-leaf stage for greater flexibility in application timing, freeing you up to take care of other farm work.